The Land Before Time XIV: Journey of the Brave

-The Land Before Time XIV: Journey of the Brave is a 2016 American direct-to-video animated feature film and the fourteenth installment in The Land Before Time franchise.
+The Land Before Time XIV: Journey of the Brave is a 2016 American direct-to-video animated feature film and the fourteenth and most-recently released installment in The Land Before Time franchise.
 Its nearly 9-year gap from 2007's The Wisdom of Friends marked the longest between two films in the series.
 The film was directed by Davis Doi and written by Cliff Ruby and Elana Lesser.
-It was made available on DVD and Digital HD on February 2, 2016, with the DVD version exclusive to Walmart stores in North America until May 10, when it became available in other stores.
-The film features the voices of Reba McEntire, who performs the song "Look for the Light", and Damon Wayans Jr. As of 2025, it is the most recently released The Land Before Time film.
+It was made available on DVD and Digital HD by Universal Pictures Home Entertainment on February 2, 2016, with the DVD version exclusive to Walmart stores in North America until May 10, when it became available in other stores.
+The film features the voices of Reba McEntire, who performs the song "Look for the Light", and Damon Wayans Jr.

 Plot

 Littlefoot is awaiting the arrival of his father, Bron, who visits the Great Valley with his herd once a year.
 However, he learns from a member of his father’s herd, a Nothronychus named Wild Arms that his father became stranded at the fire mountain, leaving the rest of the herd to go on without him.
 He asks Wild Arms for help, but Wild Arms belligerently says no. After worrying about his father, Littlefoot sets out alone.
 However, the others soon catch up with him.
 They do fine at first, but run into the earth divide.
 It is suggested that they follow the Long Valley, but Littlefoot says that will take too long, and that they must cross the earth divide.
 Luckily, they are able to knock down a tree, and get across.

 After two close encounters with Yutyrannus, night falls and the children go to sleep.
 Meanwhile, the adults learn about their children's trek, and decide to go after them with two younger ones - Chomper and Ruby.
 They attempt to have Wild Arms guide them back to where Bron was last seen, but he faints at the mere sight of Chomper, a sharptooth, and has to be carried, leaving Chomper to lead the way with his nose.
 The next morning, a disagreement between Littlefoot and Cera on which path to take causes Littlefoot to decide to go ahead alone.
 A sand cloud occurs, and Littlefoot is trapped in a cave, where he meets a Pteranodon named Etta, who knows his father.
 Meanwhile, Cera, Ducky, and Spike lose Petrie, who comes across a tribe of diggers.
 They soon find him, and they leave the diggers, who elect themselves another leader.